-- 1-John 1:6: "If we are proclaiming that we have fellowship with Him..." - v 8: [transcriber's correction]: "If we say we do not have sin..." - v 9: "If we are confessing our own sins..." - v 10: "If we say that we have not sinned..." - 1-John 2:1: "...if anyone does sin..." - v 3: "...if we are keeping His commandments."
+- v 6: "If we proclaim that we have fellowship with Him..." - v 8:[transcriber's correction]: "If we say we do not have sin..." - v 9: "If we are confessing our own sins..." - v 10: "If we say that we have not sinned..." - 1-John 2:1: "...if anyone does sin..." - v 3: "...if we keep His commandments."

-Now, what becomes so important is that when you have an 'if' clause then we are to make a determination and we are to make a judgment and we are to come to understanding concerning that.
-And that's why when the Church reaches a certain point of maturity-that's what it is here with 1-John-then we have to go back to the very basics and we have to get a clear and sharply defined understanding of the Truth and how we are to live in it.
+What becomes so important is that when you have an if clause then we are to make a determination and we are to make a judgment and we are to come to an understanding concerning that.
+That's why when the Church reaches a certain point of maturity-that's what it is here with 1-John-

+then we have to go back to the very basics and we have to get a clear and sharply defined understanding of the Truth and how we are to live in it.

-Just one last comment on propitiation: God, in the person of Jesus Christ the Righteous, is the sacrificial sin Offering, the Offerer, the Cleanser for the forgiveness of our sins.
-God the Father is the receiver and forgiver of our sins and Jesus Christ is the continual propitiation, the continual source of mercy and forgiveness for our sins-and it is all the operation of God.
+Just one last comment on propitiation: God, in the person of Jesus Christ the Righteous, is the sacrificial sin Offering, the Offerer and the Cleanser for the forgiveness of our sins.
+God the Father is the receiver and forgiver of our sins and Jesus Christ is the continual propitiation, the continual source of mercy and forgiveness for our sins-and it is all the operation of God!

-Now let's come to chapter two and let's begin in verse three.
-So the first part of 'walking in the Light' consists of:
+Now let's come to 1-John 2:3.
+The first part of 'walking in the Light' consists of: